Cold, Snowy Weather Strategies

 - K-12 activities and athletics are cancelled for the day (except participation in sectional or state tournaments, unless cancelled by event officials)

-- Early Childhood and Family Education (ECFE) screening and Early Childhood Special Education (ECSE) classes are cancelled.
+- Early Childhood Family Education (ECFE) classes are cancelled.

-- Daytime and evening Community Education activities are cancelled
+- Afternoon and evening Community Education activities are cancelled

 Two Hour Late Start